 The Soma Chocolatemaker chocolate molding is one of the most whimsical in the industry, notable for intricate details and a romantic rendition of the cacao forest (cacao pods, tropical birds, and cacao flowers)

-This post is dedicated to a dear friend who is returning to Asia in a few days.
+This post is dedicated to a dear friend who was returning to Asia when we first wrote this post in 2017.
 She loves lemurs from Madagascar.

-Madecasse‘s Madagascar Pure Dark Chocolate 70% Cocoa bar is amazing.
+Beyond Good’s (formerly Madecasse) Madagascar Pure Dark Chocolate 70% Cocoa bar is not just beyond good, it’s amazing.
 It’s made with heirloom cocoa, which is “one of Earth’s original varieties of cocoa,” is a direct trade bar, and is bean-to-bar.
 The bar is gluten free, vegan, kosher and uses no GMOs, as according to the packaging.
-Madecasse is based out of Brooklyn, NYC, the United States.
+The company is based out of Brooklyn, NYC, the United States.

 What drew Time Cupsoul to Madecasse?
 Probably the amazing lemur logo that holds a cocoa bean, and the soft pink color that surrounds the packaging.
 The bar (branding) looked bright, friendly and happy.

 Opening the aluminum wrapper, the chocolate bar was revealed.
-The Madecasse mold is a sequence of squares with lines.
+The Beyond Good molding (shape of the chocolate) is a sequence of squares with lines.
 Nothing like the fancy molding of La Naya, but still a beautifully presented bar.